anezami/flask-azure-openai-app/README.md

 - An Azure OpenAI resource and a model deployment name (e.g., `gpt-4o`)

 ## Environment Variables
-Create a `.env` in the repo root for local development or configure App Settings in Azure:
+Create a `.env` or set Azure App Settings:

 ```
 # Flask